-We will announce preliminary voting results at the annual meeting.
-We will report final results on our website at www.avangrid.com and in a filing with the SEC on a Form 8-K.
+We intend to report final results on our website at www.avangrid.com and in a filing with the SEC on a Form 8-K.

 What should I do if I have other questions?

 If you have any questions or require any assistance with voting your shares, please contact our proxy solicitor, Okapi Partners LLC (Okapi) toll free at (855) 208-8902.